Dimash Qudaibergen: 2021: Dimash Digital Show

-On 16 January 2021, Kudaibergen held his first online concert – Dimash Digital Show.
+On 16 January, Dimash held his first online concert – Dimash Digital Show.

 His performance of "SOS d'un terrien en détresse", "War and Peace", along with 15 other songs, marked the artist's collaboration with Project C.U.R.E.

-Later that week two special performances (on 17 January, "Samaltau", and on 20 January, "SOS d'un terrien en détresse") performed by Kudaibergen were streamed by Sister Cities International for their 2021 Online Annual Gala Event, with the theme All Roads Lead to Diplomacy.
+Later that week two special performances (on 17 January, "Samaltau", and on 20 January, "SOS d'un terrien en détresse") performed by Dimash were streamed by Sister Cities International for their 2021 Online Annual Gala Event, with the theme All Roads Lead to Diplomacy.

-On 31 January 2021, the single "Golden" music video by Kudaibergen made its official debut via the Tixr American streaming platform immediately following the encore of the Dimash Digital Show on the same day.
+On 31 January, the single "Golden" music video by Dimash made its official debut via the Tixr American streaming platform immediately following the encore of the Dimash Digital Show on the same day.

-From 15 January to 4 June 2021, Kudaibergen continually received a Top 5 ranking from the MTV USA Friday Livestream.
+From 15 January to 4 June 2021, Dimash continually received a Top 5 ranking from the MTV USA Friday Livestream.

-For 29 Weeks, from October 2020 to June 2021, there have been five top rated Kudaibergen music videos streamed by MTV USA Friday Livestream to the North American market and around the world.
+For 29 Weeks, from October 2020 to June 2021, there have been five top rated Dimash music videos streamed by MTV USA Friday Livestream to the North American market and around the world.

-In March 2021 and May 2021 Kudaibergen released videos of his singles for Kazakhstan celebrations, "Golden" for Nauryz, along with "Amanat" and "Kieli Meken", and "Qairan Elim" for the Unity Day.
+In March 2021 and May 2021, Dimash released videos of his singles for Kazakhstan celebrations, "Golden" for Nauryz, along with "Amanat" and "Kieli Meken", and "Qairan Elim" for Unity Day.

 In May 2021, he also released a new music video for "Across Endless Dimensions", the OST for the Italian movie Creators: The Past.

-In April 2021 Kudaibergen released the single "Be With Me" and a new music video.
+In April 2021, Dimash released the single "Be With Me" and a new music video.
 The song originally premiered during his Dimash Digital Show on 16 January 2021.

-In June 2021, Kudaibergen released a new instrumental "River of Love" along with eminent Kazakh composer, Renat Gaissin.
+In June 2021, Dimash released a new instrumental "River of Love" along with eminent Kazakh composer, Renat Gaissin.

-In November 2021, Dimash Kudaibergen's song "Fly Away" took 6th place on Billboard's Hot Trending Songs, making the track one of the top 10 most mentioned songs on Twitter.
+In November 2021, Dimash's song "Fly Away" took sixth place on Billboard's Hot Trending Songs, making the track one of the top 10 most mentioned songs on Twitter.

 Also in November 2021, he performed "Ikanaide" (いかないで) or "Don't Go" by Kōji Tamaki for the 20th Tokyo Jazz Festival.
 It was his first song in Japanese.

-2022: Dimash concerts in Dubai, Düsseldorf, Prague, Almaty
+2022: Dimash post-pandemic concerts in Dubai, Düsseldorf, Prague, Almaty

-Dimash held his first solo live concert since the pandemic in Dubai, UAE on March 25, 2022 at the Coca-Cola Arena.
-Then resumed two of his Arnau tour in Düsseldorf on April 9, 2022, and Prague on April 16, 2022.
+Dimash held his first solo live concert since the pandemic in Dubai, United Arab Emirates on 25 March 2022, at the Coca-Cola Arena.
+Then resumed two of his Arnau tours—in Düsseldorf on 9 April 2022, and Prague on 16 April 2022.

-In July Dimash announced his new concert tour Stranger to be held in Almaty, Kazakhstan on September 23, 2022 at the Central Stadium in the city.
+In July 2022, Dimash announced his new concert tour Stranger to be held in Almaty, Kazakhstan on 23 September 2022, at Almaty Arena in the city.